woct0rdho/ComfyUI-FeatherOps/docs/gfx1151_reference.md

 - `192 VGPR allocated per wave` -> `floor(1536/192) = 8 waves per SIMD` -> `50%` occupancy limit by VGPR.
 - `65536 bytes LDS per workgroup` and `4 waves per workgroup` -> `floor(131072/65536) = 2 workgroups per WGP` -> `floor(2 * 4 / 4) = 2 waves per SIMD` -> `12.5%` occupancy limit by LDS.

-Note on LDS capacity: A WGP has **128 KB** of physical LDS (64 KB per CU).
-However, the architecture restricts a single workgroup to allocating a maximum of **64 KB**.
+Note on LDS capacity: A WGP has 128 KB of physical LDS (64 KB per CU).
+However, the architecture restricts a single workgroup to allocating a maximum of 64 KB.
 Therefore, tools like rocminfo and sysfs will report 64 KB (the software allocation limit per-workgroup, which corresponds to the per-CU physical size), but a WGP can physically fit two such 64 KB workgroups simultaneously.
 Occupancy bottlenecks on LDS only when the combined LDS requests of all active workgroups exceed the 128 KB per-WGP limit.

 ## WMMA Facts